celaut-project/celaut-architecture/README.md

 A *service* is **deterministic** software container that performs a specific task, whose specification is found in a binary file.
 They follow the idea of a "black box" or a lambda function.
 Could be called "bots" too.

+When a user wants to execute a service, it sends it to a node.
+Every execution instance is for one client.

-Generally, nodes are run as containers (isolated processes) or virtual machines, depending on how the node in question works with the service architecture, if it supports it.
+Generally, services are run as containers (isolated processes) or virtual machines, depending on how the node in question works with the service architecture, if it supports it.

 >For example, a node with the architecture linux/arm64v8 can execute services with that architecture using Docker containers.
 If it wants to execute a windows/x86 service, it must execute it using a virtual machine.
 However, this is transparent to the services.